President Trump Sues Manhattan DA Cy Vance Over Tax Returns

 In a statement, the president’s lawyer Jay Sekulow said he and Trump’s legal team filed a lawsuit in federal court, “in order to address the significant constitutional issues at stake in this case.”

-“In response to the subpoenas issued by the New York County District Attorney, we have filed a lawsuit this morning in Federal Court on behalf of the President in order to address the significant constitutional issues at stake in this case.“
+“In response to the subpoenas issued by the New York County District Attorney, we have filed a lawsuit this morning in Federal Court on behalf of the President in order to address the significant constitutional issues at stake in this case,” Sekulow said.

+A copy of the complaint was not immediately available, and it was not clear what constitutional issues are at stake.

-A spokesman for Vance has declined to confirm the existence of a grand jury probe or comment about it.
-Vance’s office did not immediately return a request for comment about the lawsuit.
+Danny Frost, a spokesman for Vance has declined to confirm the existence of a grand jury probe or comment about it.
+Frost said the district attorney’s office has “received the plaintiff’s complaint and will respond as appropriate in court,” adding that prosecutors will not make any additional comments on the case as it makes its way through court.

+The person familiar told the Beast that the legal precedent is high for obtaining a subpoena as part of a grand jury proceeding and the bar is similarly high to get a judge to throw it out.

 The lawsuit is the strongest sign yet that the president’s legal team is extending the hardline tactics they’ve used on congressional Democrats to prosecutors.